lvgl/lvgl/docs/details/widgets/win.rst

 :cpp:expr:`lv_win_get_content(win)` returns a pointer to the content container to which the content of the window can be added.

 .. _lv_win_events:

 Events
 ******

-No special events are sent by the windows, however events can be added manually to the return value of :cpp:func:`lv_win_add_button`.
+No special events are sent by Window Widgets, however events can be added manually to the return value of :cpp:func:`lv_win_add_button`.

+.. admonition::  Further Reading

+    :ref:`lv_obj_events` are emitted by all Widgets.

     Learn more about :ref:`events`.

 .. _lv_win_keys:

 Keys
 ****

-No *Keys* are handled by the window.
+No *Keys* are processed by Window Widgets.

+.. admonition::  Further Reading

     Learn more about :ref:`indev_keys`.

 .. _lv_win_example: